GM-King/Alloy_Search_and_Predict/README.md

 7. "target_value" will set the value for which "target_name" is sorted for in the output.
 If you are after single phase formability then i suggest "target_name: phi", "target_value: 1000".
 8. The remainder of the tags are for the concentration steps and are self explanatory.
 If you set them too fine e.g. you have a 5 element system and you are searching in steps of 0.01 the run will likely never finish or produce an output file terabytes in size.
 9. Once you are happy with the inputs run the CommandLineApplication.java

+N.B.
+To run this locally I use Spring Boot in the IntelliJ IDE.
+To host this through a browser, build and compile the code and execute .war file that was generated.